MSUSAzureAccelerators/Smart-Spaces-Sustainability-Accelerator/README.md

 * Lack of fast and accurate predictive modeling makes it difficult to effectively forecast energy needs.
 * A mobile application is needed so facilities managers can work from anywhere.

-> Excess energy use could cost US building owners $5.2 billion each year if buildings return to pre-COVID occupancy levels.

 > 23% of facility managers cited a lack of resources available to interpret data and translate it into actionable goals as being a barrier to implementing building maintenance technologies.

 ### Benefits